SecondNewtonLaw/Global-Functions-Documentation/Libraries/Environment.md

 ### Parameters

-- `filter_type` - specifies the type of Lua value to search for.
+- `filter_type` - Specifies the type of Lua value to search for.
-- `filter_options` - criteria used to filter the search results based on the specified type.
+- `filter_options` - Criteria used to filter the search results based on the specified type.
 - `return_one?` - A boolean that returns only the first match when true; otherwise, all matches are returned.

 > [!NOTE]